mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 First deside if you want to use Docker for the setup or try to install everything without it.
 Both options are described in the README.md in the foodsaving-backend repository.

-If you want to work with Docker, we would suggest to use 3 tabs in the shell:
+If you want to work with Docker, we would suggest to use __3 tabs in the shell__:

-1. Tab for Communicating with git / GitHub (doing that inside the docker container might raise errors)
+1. __Tab for Communicating with git / GitHub__ (doing that inside the docker container might raise errors)

-2. Tab (with Docker running) for run manage.py commands:
+2. __Tab with Docker running__ for run manage.py commands:

-After starting Docker your lines in the shell start with (env)
+	_After starting Docker your lines in the shell start with: `(env)`_

 	Running tests:
-> python manage.py test
+	`python manage.py test`

-Please run the tests after your setup and every time you make a little change in code.
+	_Please run the tests after your setup and every time you make a little change in code._

 	After changing a model you have to migrate them:
-> python manage.py makemigrations
+	`python manage.py makemigrations`
-> python manage.py migrate
+	`python manage.py migrate`

 	Leave Docker:
-> exit
+	`exit`

-3, Tab (with Docker running) to check what your server is doing
+3. __Tab with Docker running__ to check what your server is doing

 	Find out the name of your Docker container:
-> docker ps
+	`docker ps`

 	Execute your running container in a second window:
-> docker exec -it <container_name> bash
+	`docker exec -it <container_name> bash`

 	Show the last 12 lines of the server output with email address for Swagger:
-> docker logs -f <container_name> --tail "12"
+	`docker logs -f <container_name> --tail "12"`

 ## 02 Project Architecture
 ### Foodsaving App Relationships in Backend